xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/custom_css.md

 order: 120
 published: true
 ---
 A second tool of the Webmaster mode is **Custom CSS**.
 This tool is aimed at changing the design elements of the skin and adding a custom CSS code to the existing X-Cart pages so that a modified code is aggregated with the other software files automatically.
+Using **Custom CSS** you can change the skin colors, fonts, background, etc.

+{% toc %}

+## Adding Custom CSS code to the site.

-Using **Custom CSS** you can change the skin colors, fonts, background, etc. The changes are applied storewide and are recorded in the **Look and Feel** > **Custom CSS & JS** section of your store admin back-end.
-You can use this section to change your store skin with a custom css.
+Use the **Look and Feel** > **Custom CSS & JS** section of the store admin area to change your store skin with a custom css.
+The changes are applied storewide and are recorded in the **Look and Feel** > **Custom CSS & JS** section of your store admin area.

 ![custom_css.png]({{site.baseurl}}/attachments/ref_10vugyja/custom_css.png)

 If you need to see the changes while you are adding them, use the **Webmaster mode** -> **Custom CSS** tool in the store front-end.

+{% note info %}
 Please don't forget to be logged in as an admin.
+{% endnote %}

 ![custom_css_customer.png]({{site.baseurl}}/attachments/ref_10vugyja/custom_css_customer.png)